 Everyone needs this collection.
 Be sure the smallest parts are used under supervision.
 Lots of talk about body parts and articles of clothing can be done with these.

 These are large beading toys that click together and pop apart.
 Different textures and shapes for plenty of fine motor practice.

 These are so perfect to start with construction toys as they’re magnetic and require very little muscle strength to build.

 A variety of hand puppets and finger puppets and dolls are great for language activities and storytelling.
 Must-haves.

-This short desk has plenty of storage and is great for using while seated on the sofa – or, like I do, at my son’s low adapted chair.
+This short desk has some storage and is great for using while seated on the sofa or with a low adapted chair.

 Silk provides a super sensory experience and comes in many colors.
 Great for movement activities or as props in storytelling.

 Do you have some favorite toys to share?